qgis/QGIS-Documentation/source/preamble/foreword.rst

 QGIS can be used to export data to a mapfile and to publish them on the Internet using a webserver with UMN MapServer installed.
-QGIS can also be used as a WMS or WFS client, and as WMS server.
+QGIS can also be used as a WMS or WFS client, and as WMS or WFS server.

 **Extend QGIS functionality through plugins**